odpi/egeria/open-metadata-implementation/adapters/open-connectors/governance-daemon-connectors/view-generator-connectors/README.md

 # View Generator Connectors

-The view generator connectors provide plugins to the governance daemon that automatically configures data virtualization platforms from open metadata.
+The view generator connectors provide plugins to the governance daemon that automatically configure data virtualization platforms from open metadata.